ayonmaji/wildhackerearth/README.md

 7. For admin panel  http://localhost/newsporta/admin

 credential for admin panel :
-username / email : admin/ theayonmaji@gmail.com (use any one)
+username / email : admin / theayonmaji@gmail.com (use any one)
 Password : admin